 Sunset at Pueblito Paisa

-Hope in a taxi and head to Pueblito Paisa before sunset… Pueblito Paisa is a little mock village (pueblo) on top of a hill in the middle of the city, which is a good place for souvenirs, but the real draw here is the nearly 360 degree view of the city from within the heart of the city.
+Hop in a taxi and head to Pueblito Paisa before sunset… Pueblito Paisa is a little mock village (pueblo) on top of a hill in the middle of the city, which is a good place for souvenirs, but the real draw here is the nearly 360-degree view of the city from within the heart of the city.

 You will need to take a cab from here back to your hotel or next destination… Depending on the day of the week, now is a perfect chance to take in some nightlife after dinner.

-Medellin is a city that comes to really pulses with nightlife activity and there are a myriad of places, styles, and musical genres to choose from.
-Thursday to Saturday night are always the best nights, of course, and Sunday and Monday are pretty dead.
+Medellin is a city that comes to life and really pulses with nightlife activity… and thankfully there is a myriad of places, styles, and musical genres to choose from.
+Thursday to Saturday night are always the best nights, of course, and Sunday to Tuesday are pretty dead.
 Almost anywhere you can find groups of locals hanging out drinking the local firewater, aguardiente.
 Here are a few recommendations for nightlife:

 Option A: Parque Lleras